brucestull/technology-and-perceptibility/README.md

 ## License

-This project is licensed under the [NAME HERE] License - see the LICENSE.md file for details
+This project is licensed under the [GNU General Public License v3.0] License - see the [LICENSE.md](https://github.com/brucestull/technology-and-perceptibility/blob/main/LICENSE) file for details

 ## Resources